Please go to the 'Upgrade to a professional qualification' section for more information.

-- Explain the role of biological anthropology in forensic science
+- Examine the role of the forensic anthropologist

-- Recognise, name and accurately describe any human bone
+- Recognise, name and describe the bones of the human skeleton

 Upgrade to a professional qualification

-This short course will be taught at Masters Standard as it is one of the modules that comprise the postgraduate Forensic Modular Masters Programme.
-Registering for this accredited short course and successfully passing the associated assessment will gain you 10 Cranfield credits.
+This course will be taught at Masters standard as it is one of the modules that comprise the postgraduate Forensic Modular Masters Programme.
+Registering for this Short Course For Credit and successfully passing the associated assessment will gain you 10 Cranfield credits.
 These could then be used to apply for a transfer towards a PgCert/PgDip or MSc in the Forensic Programme should you wish to complete one of these courses within 5 years.

 Location and travel

 Situated close to Milton Keynes and Bedford, the Cranfield campus is situated in Wharley End, very close to Cranfield village, and is about 10 minutes from the M1 motorway.
 There is rail and road access to most major airports as well as coach and train stations.
 Cranfield campus also has its own airport for private executive business travel.